Asgari-research/mof-chemical-holdouts/README.md

     └── QC_REPORT.txt
 ```

 The analytical main-text and SI figures are redrawn from supplied plot-data CSV files.
-The structural-audit figure is preserved as finalized manuscript artwork unless the underlying CIF/rendering assets are also supplied.
+The structural-audit figure is preserved as finalized manuscript artwork unless the underlying CIF files, rendering settings, and composite-figure script are also supplied.

 ---